Hypergraph Transformer for Semi-Supervised Classification: Experiments

 \textbf{Baselines.} We compare our method with top-performing models on these benchmarks, including HGNN~\cite{HGNN}, HCHA~\cite{HCHA}, HNHN~\cite{HNHN}, HyperGCN~\cite{HyperGCN}, UniGCNII~\cite{UNIGCN}, AllDeepSets~\cite{AllSet}, AllSetTransformer ~\cite{AllSet}, HyperND~\cite{tudisco2021nonlinear}, and ED-HNN~\cite{wang2023equivariant}.
 All the hyperparameters for baselines are followed from \cite{wang2023equivariant}.

 \textbf{Implementation details.} Our model is built upon the implementation of Nodeformer \cite{Nodeformer}, which leverages a kernerlized gumbel-softmax operator to reduce the attention computation comlexity to linearity.
+We identified $\lambda$’s optimal value via grid-search.
 Regarding the hyperparameters of the $\O(N)$ Transformer, we set them to be consistent with NodeFormer.
 We randomly split the data (node indices) into training/validation/test samples using 50\%/25\%/25\% splitting percentages as in Chien et al. \cite{AllSet}.
 We report the average prediction accuracy over ten random splits as the evaluation metric.
 All experiments are conducted on an RTX 3090 utilizing the PyTorch framework.
-Our code will be available at: https://github.com/zeroxleo/HyperGT.
+Our code is available at: https://github.com/zeroxleo/HyperGT.